 Accession Number: 1981-92

-Historical Notes: This labeled Madeira decanter was excavated from the dry well site of the Monticello kitchen yard in 1981.
+Historical Notes: This labeled Madeira decanter was excavated from the Dry Well site of the Monticello Kitchen Yard in 1981.
 The dry well, intended to be a cool, dry storage place, was dug in 1770 to a depth of almost nineteen feet.
-Jefferson's plans for the dependency structures soon changed, however, and the large hole was refilled over the next two years.
+Jefferson's plans for the dependency structures soon changed, however, and the large storage feature was used briefly before being completely abandoned and refilled by 1780.
 A number of discarded domestic artifacts dating from the earliest years of Jefferson's habitation on the mountaintop were found in the backfill during archaeological excavation.[1]
 One of the finest objects unearthed was an English decanter with wheel-engraved cartouche and grapevine motifs dating from the 1760s.
 Decanters of this type were made with various labels for all types of alcoholic beverages.[2]

 Although Jefferson's purchase of this early decanter is unrecorded, he acquired many others in later years.
 Eight crystal decanters were among the household goods shipped from France in 1790.[3]
 In 1815 Jefferson listed "4 cut glass decanters" in his list of taxable property.[4]
 The inventory of Monticello made after his death included "12 decanters 6 of them a little broken."[5]